kemboi22/ghostty-web/INSTALL.md

 ## WASM File Handling

 The library requires the `ghostty-vt.wasm` file at runtime.
-When installing from npm, the WASM is pre-built and included.
-When installing from git, it's built during `postinstall`.
+When installing from npm, the WASM is pre-built and included in the package.

 ### Local Development